 The Artist’s Journey Through Jungian Training

-A visual and written exploration of an artist training as a Jungian analyst in the years 2018-2024.
+An arts-based autoethnography of an artist training as a Jungian analyst in the years 2017-2026.

 Agent or publisher inquiries please use contact form.
 Analysts or AITs that would like to participate in research, please feel free to reach out as well.